-The aircraft commander was Captain Bob Amos, and co-pilot, Captain Lee Meyers.
+The aircraft commander was Captain Bob Amos, and the co-pilot was Captain Lee Meyers.
 Other crew members were Captain Irby Terrell, radar navigator, Captain Kenny Rahn, navigator, and technical Sergeant Demp Johnson, gunner.

 Jimmy Stewart was a successful Hollywood actor.
-He had an interest in aviation since childhood, and he earned a private pilot license in 1935, then upgraded to a commercial license in 1938.
-He owned his own airplane, a Stinson 105, and frequently flew it across the country to visit his family.
+He had been interested in aviation since childhood, earning a private pilot license in 1935, then upgrading to a commercial license in 1938.
+He owned a Stinson 105 airplane and frequently flew it across the country to visit his family.

-Because of his college education and experience as a pilot, Corporal Stewart was commissioned as a second lieutenant in the Army Air Corps, 19 January 1942.
+Because of his college education and experience as a pilot, Corporal Stewart was commissioned as a second lieutenant in the Army Air Corps on January 19, 1942.
 He was assigned as an instructor pilot at Mather Field, near Sacramento, California.

-Stewart was promoted to first lieutenant 7 July 1942.
+Stewart was promoted to first lieutenant on July 7, 1942.
 Stewart was next assigned as a pilot at the Bombardier School at Kirtland Army Air Field, Albuquerque, New Mexico.

 Concerned that his celebrity status would keep him in “safe” assignments, Jimmy Stewart repeatedly requested a combat assignment.
-His request was finally approved and he was assigned as operations officer of the 703rd Bombardment Squadron, 445th Bombardment Group, a B-24 Liberator unit soon to be sent to the war in Europe.
-Three weeks later, he was promoted to commanding officer of the 703rd.
+The Army finally approved his request and assigned him as operations officer of the 703rd Bombardment Squadron, 445th Bombardment Group, a B-24 Liberator unit soon to be sent to the war in Europe.
+Three weeks later, he was promoted to the commanding officer of the 703rd.

 Major Stewart was next assigned as Group Operations Officer of the 453rd Bombardment Wing at RAF Old Buckenham.
-He assigned himself to fly the lead B-24 in the group’s missions against Germany until he was promoted to Lieutenant Colonel, 3 June 1944, and assigned as executive officer of the 2nd Bombardment Wing.
-In this position he flew missions with the 445th, 453rd, 389th Bomb Groups, and with units of the 20th Combat Bomb Wing.
+He assigned himself to fly the lead B-24 in the Group’s missions against Germany until he was promoted to Lieutenant Colonel on June 3, 1944, and appointed as executive officer of the 2nd Bombardment Wing.
+In this position, he flew missions with the 445th, 453rd, and 389th Bomb Groups and units of the 20th Combat Bomb Wing.

-After being promoted to the rank of Colonel on 29 March 1945, he was given command of the 2nd Bombardment Wing.
+After being promoted to Colonel on March 29, 1945, he was given command of the 2nd Bombardment Wing.
 He had risen from Private to Colonel in four years.
-He received a second Distinguished Flying Cross and was presented the Croix de Guerre avec Palme by France.
+He received a second Distinguished Flying Cross and was presented the Croix de Guerre Avec Palme by France.

 James Stewart was one of America’s most successful film actors.
-He made a number of aviation films, such as “No Highway in the Sky,” “Strategic Air Command,” “The Spirit of St. Louis” and “The Flight of the Phoenix.”
+He made several aviation films, such as “No Highway in the Sky,” “Strategic Air Command,” “The Spirit of St. Louis,” and “The Flight of the Phoenix.”

 During his military service, Brigadier General James Maitland Stewart was awarded the Distinguished Flying Cross with one oak leaf cluster (two awards); the Air Medal with three oak leaf clusters; the Distinguished Service Medal; and the Croix de Guerre avec Palme (France).